 Course-Based Research Projects must be approved by the IRB but may be eligible for classroom exemption.
-Please see the Notification of a Course-Based Research Project for more information on whether or not an assignment meets the exemption criteria.

 If a classroom projects does not meet the criteria for classroom exemption, each student must submit individually to the IRB.
 Please see the IRB Standard Operating Procedures for more information on Course-Based Research Projects.

 Do I need IRB approval for my research prior to submitting a proposal for external funding?